Singapore Market ends softer

-The top performing stock in Straits Times Index constituents was Thai Beverage Public Co which rose 2.34% to S$0.655, while the bottom performing stock was Ascendas Real Estate Investment Trust, falling 0.7% to S$2.78.
+The top performing stock in Straits Times Index constituents was Emperador Inc. (EMP) which rose 1.01% to S$0.50, while the bottom performing stock was Ascendas Real Estate Investment Trust, falling 0.7% to S$2.78.

 Powered by Capital Market - Live News